 (1930) by Bernadotte E. Schmitt, a former Rhodes scholar teaching at the University of Chicago.15

-The book reaffirmed German war guilt.
+Schmitt’s book reaffirmed German war guilt.
 It was awarded the Pulitzer Prize and the George Louis Beer Prize from the American Historical Association.
-Forty-two years later, the historian M. H. Cochran found Schmitt’s study to have major errors and to “use false methodologies to uphold the fantasies of 1914.”
+Forty-two years later, the historian M. H. Cochran uncovered major errors in Schmitt’s study and charged that he had used “false methodologies to uphold the fantasies of 1914.”
 According to Cochran, the book represented “an appalling attempt, clothed in the elaborate trappings of scholarship, to uphold a pro-British bias and the entente myth which mountains of objective historical evidence had discredited.”16

 The views of Russian revolutionary Vladimir Lenin also factored into the mix, though he died in January 1924.
 In his 1916 wartime essay, “Imperialism, the Highest Stage of Capitalism,” he held the system of capitalism guilty of fostering imperialism, which in turn led to war.17